sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

 # MD Simulation Prep Tutorial: dltBC
 walkthrough of preparing a new system for simulating, using dltBC as an example
 ## Intro and Goals
-dltBCDX is a multi-protein complex embedded in the cell wall of gram-positive bacteria and is involved in decorating the outer surface of the cell wall with D-alanine residues.
-These D-alanines attach to LTAs (lipotechoic acid) on the extracellular surface and provide the bacterium with a positive charge, which protects the bacterium from attack by antibiotics or an immune response.
+dltBC is part of a protein complex embedded in the cell wall of gram-positive bacteria, and it is involved in decorating the outer surface of the cell wall with D-alanine residues.
+These D-alanines attach to LTAs (lipotechoic acid) on the extracellular surface and provide the bacterium with a positive charge, which protects it from attack and degradation.

-Since D-alanine passes through the dltBCDX complex via sequential covalent interactions, it can't be modeled through a single simulation.
-This tutorial is based on the preparation of dltB alone and dltBC simulations.
+Since D-alanine passes through the protein complex via sequential covalent interactions, it can't be modeled through a single simulation.
+This tutorial is based on preparing first dltB alone, then dltBC simulations.

-We are going to prepare our system using various software packages, then initiate simulations on Savio (UC Berkeley's High Performance Computing Cluster).
+We will prepare our system using various software packages, and then initiate simulations on Savio (UC Berkeley's High Performance Computing Cluster).

 dltB has 415 residues (depends on species). dltBC has 415 (B) + 79 (C) residues.